At the Tri Health Clinic, we provide therapy for individuals, couples, and groups.

-My treatment includes proven techniques such as cognitive behavioural therapy or mindfulness-based therapy.
-My goal is to work with you to make long-lasting, healthy changes to live a more fulfilling life.
+Our treatment includes proven techniques such as cognitive behavioural therapy or mindfulness-based therapy.
+Our goal is to work with you to make long-lasting, healthy changes to live a more fulfilling life.

 Therapy can be done individually, with partners, or in groups.